xd009642/xd-tts/slides/melgen.typ

   - The mel scale is a pitch scale so that all tones sound equidistant to human ears
   - For a window of time you can think of this as a histogram of frequency information
   - The smaller a feature space the easier to fit a network to at the cost of accuracy
-  - Generating raw audio would require a lot more data, quantising in terms of pitch and time reduces the training cost ]
+  - Generating raw audio would require a lot more data ]

 #slide[